Netflix/PigPen/README-for-Pig-Users.md

 # PigPen for Pig Users

+## Getting started

+Getting started with Clojure and PigPen is really easy.
+Just follow the steps in the [tutorial](https://github.com/Netflix/PigPen#pigpen-tutorial) to get up and running.

-If you are not familiar at all with [Clojure](http://clojure.org/), I strongly recommend that you find a [tutorial](http://learn-clojure.com/) and understand the [basics](http://clojure.org/cheatsheet).
-Otherwise a lot of the following will not make any sense.
+_Note: If you are not familiar at all with [Clojure](http://clojure.org/), I strongly recommend that you try a tutorial [here](http://tryclj.com/), [here](http://java.ociweb.com/mark/clojure/article.html), or [here](http://learn-clojure.com/) to understand some of the [basics](http://clojure.org/cheatsheet)._

 ## Translations